alkem-io/alkemio/docs/technical-design.md

 * Directly added by an administrator for the Community
 * Apply to become a member

 For the latter, the user can fill out a simple form to apply to become a member.
-The set of questions users are requested to fill out is currently fixed per level (i.e. the same set of questions is used for all Hubs, and for all Challenges) - however once Templates are available these questions will be configurable per Community.
+The set of questions users are requested to fill out is currently fixed per level (i.e. the same set of questions is used for all Spaces, and for all Challenges) - however once Templates are available these questions will be configurable per Community.

 The high level flow for applications is shown below.